 DC ELEMENTARY STATISTICS (Dual Credit Crowder MATH 130)

 Elementary Statistics is a first course in statistics for any student whose college and career paths require knowledge of the fundamentals of the collection, analysis and interpretation of data.
 Topics include the presentation of interpretation of univariate data using graphical and numerical methods, probability, discrete and continuous probability distributions, linear regression, an understanding of good practice in study design, statistical inference, confidence intervals and hypothesis testing.
-Emphasis is placed on the development of statistical thinking. (one-half credit, one-semester math course for grades 11-12)
+Emphasis is placed on the development of statistical thinking. (one-half credit, one-semester math elective for grades 11-12)